10% Throughput Gains, Without Disruption

 - 3 min read

-How a Simple Add-On Delivered 10% Gains in Under a Month
+How a Simple Add-On Delivered the Gains in Under a Month

 March 2026